Status: Bill 27 passed Dec. 5, 2018

 The plans will be registered under the Employment Pension Plan Act (EPPA) and subject to regulatory oversight by the Superintendent of Pensions.

-- update and clarify the participating employers in each plan prior to the transition date
+- update the list of participating employers in each plan

 - Total number of affected employers: 450

 - Total value of affected plans' assets: $59.3 billion